WE MADE HISTORY 1996

 A complex, imaginative tale set in a small California coastal town where the every-day touches hauntingly on the fabric of far space.
 A young reporter looking for her big break investigates mysterious zoo murders and stumbles upon an intergalactic invader in a virtual netherworld.
 Two men hover at the peripherysinister Det.
 Vic Lara and handsome curator George Chatfield, each with his own terrible mysteries.
 The ending is not for the literal-mindedbut by today, most people have seen "The Matrix" and other VR-empowered flicks and can deal with The White Stuff, The Cold Thing, and other concepts expanded upon here.
 This was one of the first virtual reality SF stories, written originally in 1990 and far ahead of its genre.
 It's a horror novel in the broad sense, and yet it never technically departs from the strictures of SF.
 Among the many novel concepts developed, which baffled early readers, was the idea of massively arrayed parallel computers (in this case, early laptop microprocessors).
 Huge fan base around the world with tech-savvy computer folks in the late 1990s for these and other John Argo novels.

 Review: Tracy Eastgate, Under The Covers Reviews (circa 1998?)
 "Five Stars.
 Outstanding, A definite must read

 a powerful book"Tracy Eastgate, Under The Covers Reviews.

-Ms. Eastgate contacted John Argo privately to say: "I want to pay you a compliment.
+Ms. Eastgate contacted me, John T. Cullen (John Argo) privately to say: "I want to pay you a compliment.
 Rarely does a book EVER get under my skin or in my subconcious enough to cause dreams of any sort, but I'll tell you what, by time this morning came, I wasn't sure I wanted to go back to sleep or not